Sigismund III Vasa: Polish–Ottoman War (1620–1621)

 Apotheosis of Sigismund following his victory over the Ottoman Empire, etching from 1629.
-The King's spear striking a Turk symbolizes the triumph of Catholicism and Christianity over Islam.
+The King's spear striking a Turk symbolises the triumph of Catholicism and Christianity over Islam.

-The Principality of Moldavia was a Polish fief since the Middle Ages and Sigismund aimed at securing that despite the growing threat from the south.
+The Principality of Moldavia was a Polish fief since the Middle Ages, and Sigismund aimed at securing that despite the growing threat from the south.
 With the Ottoman influence on the rise, the Sultan aimed at expanding the Ottoman Empire westward.
 The Ottoman–Habsburg wars, which lasted almost two centuries, were also a sign of the Sultan's desire to rule mainland Europe.
 Voivode Gaspar Graziani, ruler of Moldavia, decided to switch sides in favour of Poland and rebelled against the Turks.
 In turn, Sigismund sent an army to aid Graziani, a move which sparked the Polish–Ottoman War.

-In 1620 the Polish forces were defeated at Cecora and Hetman Żółkiewski perished during the battle.
+In 1620, the Polish forces were defeated at Cecora and Hetman Żółkiewski perished during the battle.
 In 1621 a strong army of Ottomans, led by Osman II, advanced from Edirne towards the Polish frontier.
 Approximately 160,000 men besieged the Khotyn Fortress in September 1621, but were defeated at the Battle of Khotyn by a Polish garrison counting no more than 50,000 soldiers.
 During the siege Hetman Jan Karol Chodkiewicz died of exhaustion and illness in the camp.

-The Treaty of Khotyn was signed on 9 October 1621 which resulted in no territorial gain or loss, but Sigismund was to relinquish his claims on Moldavia and the Ottoman Empire was prevented from marching into Poland.
+The Treaty of Khotyn was signed on 9 October 1621, which resulted in no territorial gain or loss, but Sigismund was to relinquish his claims on Moldavia and the Ottoman Empire was prevented from marching into Poland.
 Sultan Osman himself was not fully satisfied with the war's outcome and blamed the defiant janissaries.
 His wish and plans to modernize the army, which was blamed for the defeat, were however opposed by the traditionalist janissary units.
 That opposition resulted in the 1622 rebellion in which Osman II was deposed and strangled.